 Grapes that don’t get enough sun will experience stunted growth, a higher risk of disease, and limited fruit production.
 Even fertile soil and good pruning practices aren’t enough to balance out a severe lack of sun.

 How much your grape plant suffers from lack of sun depends on the variety you’re growing.
 Many European grape varieties already struggle in North America due to a difference in the climate.
 If you combine this factor with too little sunlight, it can be next to impossible to grow a European wine grape easily.
 If your grape plant seems to be struggling, providing it with more sun is one of the best remedies.

 Can Grapes Get Too Much Sun?

 Like most plants, grapes can burn if they get too much direct sunlight.
-What constitutes too much sunlight for grapes depends on the grape variety and the climate where it is being grown.
 Burned leaves will turn brittle and brown.
 Burned fruit will turn white, yellow, or brown, and will not grow properly.